nextstrain/translations/narratives/translations_ncov_sit-rep_it_2020-08-14.md

 <!-- In this report, we analyzed publicly shared SARS-CoV-2 genomes.
 By comparing these viral genomes to each other, we can characterize how COVID-19 is moving around the world and spreading locally. -->

-In questo report, abbiamo analizzato genomi del SARS-CoV-2 condivisi pubblicamente.
+In questo report, abbiamo analizzato i genomi del SARS-CoV-2 condivisi pubblicamente.
 Confrontando questi genomi virali tra loro, possiamo tracciare come il virus SARS-CoV-2 si sta spostando nel mondo e si sta diffondendo all'interno delle comunità.

 <!--  - Asia has a higher proportion of 19A & 19B clades, with 20A, 20B & 20C clades dominating in Europe & North America.-->
 - L'Asia ha un maggior numero di genomi virali appartenenti ai gruppi 19A & 19B, mentre i gruppi 20A, 20B & 20C sono prevalenti in Europa e America del Nord.